mbudisic/MA321-Clarkson-F19/syllabus.md

 I suggest that you **take some amount of time during the weekend** and complete the readings and journal questions for more than one class.
 That way you won't risk running out of time during the week, and you'll need only a quick skim before the class to get up to speed.

+**Index Cards**: While math is rarely about memorizing, unless you know definitions, you cannot start doing anything before you look it up in a book.
+I suggest you keep a stack of index cards and write out important definitions as you encounter them, and use the stack to keep your memory fresh.

 #### During class: Participation and Note-taking

 During class, you should expect to work actively.
 I will assume you have completed the assigned readings for the class and I will strive not to go over every detail from the textbook.
 Rather, we'll work on problems, discuss questions, etc.